joshuawozny/CS-255/Modeling/UseCase/README.md

 # Use Cases
-A use case model consists of actors and use cases.
-An actor is an external entity that interacts with the system.
-It is someone or something that exchanges information with the system.
-For the most part, a use case represents a sequence of related actions initiated by an actor to accomplish a specific goal
+A use case model descriesb actors and use cases.
+An actor is an entity that interacts with the system, someone or something that exchanges information with the system.
+A use case represents a sequence of related actions performed by an actor to accomplish a specific objective (Valacich & George, 2019).

-> <i>CS-255 Module Four Assignment</i> walks through an excersise to describe a system represented by an object model.
-The example presented is a brick-and-mortar store that wishes to add an online storefront to sell their goods.
-Their desired online storefron has been modeled for us.
-We are tasked with provding an analysis of the objects that exist in the system and how their methods represent the functionality of the system.
-We then discuss the strengths and weaknesses of both process and object models.
+> <i>CS-255 Module Six Assignment</i> walks through an excersise to describes a system use case represented by a Sequence and Activity diagram.
 <br>

 ## REFERENCES